openlibhums/memory-alpha/content/pages/support/plugins/imports-reviewers.md

 1. Download the
     [reviewer import template](../downloadables/reviewer-import-template.csv).
 2. Enter your reviewer details, one per row.
-3. If you wish to add more than one interest you should separate them with a semi colon eg. interest one; interest two; interest three.
+3. If you wish to add more than one interest you must separate them with a semi colon eg. interest one; interest two; interest three.
 4. On the Imports Plugin main page select **Reviewer Import** and click **Start Import**.